 Some of such important figures would be Encho Sanyutei, the symbol of the rakugo (comedic Japanese storytelling) world during the Meiji period, and Hogetsu Shimamura, a critic and producer.
 Also, Shinjuku is the place where Soseki Natume worked as a writer and teacher.
 The place that he spent his later years in was preserved and is called "Soseki Sanbo".

 "Tokaido Yotsuya Kaidan", a legend from Shinjuku

 A famous ghost story related to Shinjuku would be "Tokaido Yotsuya Kaidan".
-It's a story about how Oiwa, the wife, appears in front of her husband Iemon as a ghost.
-The character Oiwa was based on a real person.
-Just to tell you, it is said that they were a couple that got along very well, and at Inari Tamiya Shrine, the shrine worshipped by Oiwa, Oiwa is also worshipped by the local people now.
+It's a story about betrayal, revenge, and deceit.
+A woman named Oiwa is murdered by her husband Iemon and returns to Earth to seek revenge.
+Though the tale has many iterations, the character Oiwa was based on a real person.
+At Inari Tamiya Shrine, the shrine worshipped by Oiwa, interestingly enough Oiwa herself is now also worshipped there by the local people to this day.

 Shinjuku is still furthering its development as a metropolitan city.
 One of such developments is the Tokyo Metropolitan Government Building.
 This building was designed by Kenzo Tange, the symbol of the architecture industry in Japan.
 It is 202 meters in height with 45 floors and an observation deck.
 You can catch a superb view from there.
 It even overlooks Mt.Fuji on a clear day in winter.
 Do enjoy Shinjuku from various places.